carlosganzerla/cl-sqs/README.md

 Make sure that the folder you've cloned the code to is registered on quicklisp local projects repository.

-To run the tests, it's recommend to use the `docker-compose.yml`.
+To run the tests, it's recommended to use the `docker-compose.yml`.
 I didn't use a unit-test framework, since there aren't unit tests, just "integration" tests:

 ```lisp